getsentry/sentry-docs/src/collections/_documentation/clients/cocoa/index.md

 Run `carthage update` to download the framework and drag the built _Sentry.framework_ into your Xcode project.

-Note that for Carthage we had to bundle KSCrash into the `Sentry.framework` to make everything work.
-So you will always get KSCrash with Sentry when using Carthage.

-We also provide a prebuilt version for every release which can be downloaded at [releases on github](https://github.com/getsentry/sentry-cocoa/releases).
+We also provide a pre-built version for every release which can be downloaded at [releases on github](https://github.com/getsentry/sentry-cocoa/releases).

 ## Configuration